Afcon 2021 qualifiers: Cameroon grind out victory in Kigali | Goal.com

 Afcon 2021 qualifiers: Cameroon grind out victory in Kigali

-Nicolas Moumi Ngamaleu's second-half goal helped Cameroon record their first victory of the 2021 Africa Cup of Nations qualifiers following a 1-0 win over Rwanda at Stade Regional Nyamirambo.
+Nicolas Moumi Ngamaleu's second-half goal helped Cameroon record their first victory of the 2021 Africa Cup of Nations qualifiers following a 1-0 win over Rwanda at Stade Regional Nyamirambo on Sunday.

 The BSC Young Boys winger struck with 20 minutes remaining to decide the contest.